Table of Contents

 What’s going on?

 Since 2014, Russia has been at war with Ukraine.
 It occupied the Crimean peninsula and part of the Donetsk and Luhansk regions (creating the puppet “people’s republics”).
-We’re feeling secure thanks to all the Ukrainian soldiers who’re protecting our borders every day and night.
+We’re feeling secure thanks to all the Ukrainian soldiers who protect our borders daily and night.
 In the last weeks, Russia has been massively concentrating its military vehicles and staff near Ukrainian borders, thus raising panic in local and Western media.
 But the truth is our army is much stronger now than it was seven years ago.
 We’ve got support from other countries, and our Ministry of Defense is ready for all possible outcomes.

 How are you going to work?